Cole Beasley Fantasy: Should You Add the Cowboys WR From Waiver Wire?

 Is Cole Beasley Worth Adding off Waivers Ahead of Week 7?

 While Beasley has 164 more yards than the next-closest Cowboys wide receiver, he’s still totaled just 294 yards through six games.
-While the numbers aren’t bad, considering he picked up nearly one-third of the yards and both of his touchdowns this season last week, it’s not an ideal spot.
+The numbers aren’t terrible, but considering he picked up nearly one-third of the yards and both of his touchdowns this season last week, it’s not an ideal spot.

 On the flip side, another cause for concern is that Beasley played just 60 percent of the team’s offensive snaps in Week 5, per Football Outsiders.
 He also saw just 55 percent in Week 4 and prior to that, 72 percent the week before.
 Beasley’s snaps jump around quite a bit (although he was out there often against the Jaguars), but regardless of those numbers, it’s apparent he’s the best option through the air for Prescott and the Cowboys.